msinha251/Udacity_MLOps_Nanodegree/4_ML_Model_Scoring_and_Monitoring/README.md

 <br>

-Hypothesis Testing: This is a methods for comparing two different models.
+**Hypothesis Testing**: This is a methods for comparing two different models.
 In hypothesis testing:
 * load previous scores for both models
 * Use a t-test to compare the two sets of scores.
 * Check weather p < 0.05